Lapulapu Memorial Shrine and Museum: History

 The groundbreaking ceremony for the Lapulapu Memorial Shrine and Museum was held virtually due to the COVID-19 pandemic.
 Actual construction is planned for 2022 with the museum projected to open in 2023.

+However, the project is not yet complete as of April 2023 due to budget constraints.
+Lapu-Lapu City mayor Junard Chan asked financial assistance from the National Historical Commission of the Philippines (NHCP), but the agency failed to allocate a budget.
+Chan approached Department of Tourism Secretary Christina Frasco for a budget to build the museum.

 Architecture and design

 Museum structure

 The Lapulapu Memorial Shrine and Museum would be built along the shore of Barangay Mactan with the structure extending over water.
 The structure's roof is made to resemble a sakayan, to signify the Philippines' "common maritime heritage".
 The left and right portions of the structure would host the museum's galleries and function rooms while the middle portion is an open hallway where the Lapulapu national monument would be placed.

 National monument

 The Lapulapu Memorial Shrine and Museum will house the Lapulapu National Monument.
 The design of the monument will be based on the winning entry of the Lapulapu National Monument Design Competition launched by the NQC in September 2020 entitled The Watch of Mactan.
 The Watch of Mactan was a design by Tarlac-based architect Rex Sicat Jr. which featured a sculpture of Lapulapu on top of a trapezoidal pedestal acting as a sentry with sculptures of three warriors in a mangatang stance and figures of a mother and child at its base.

 The sculpture reportedly will be 9.55 m.
-However President Rodrigo Duterte made his stance known that Lapulapu's statue should be taller than 30 m Magellan Monument.
+However, President Rodrigo Duterte made his stance known that Lapulapu's statue should be taller than 30 m Magellan Monument.